mousemke/flounder/README.md

 this.setByValue( value, multiple )
 ```

-`buildFromUrl( url, callback )` loads data from a remote address, passes it to a callback, then builds the flounder object
++ `buildFromUrl( url, callback )` loads data from a remote address, passes it to a callback, then builds the flounder object

-`clickByIndex( index, multiple )` sets the item with the passed index as selected.
++ `clickByIndex( index, multiple )` sets the item with the passed index as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This fires the onClick event

-`clickByText( text, multiple )` sets the item with the passed text as selected.
++ `clickByText( text, multiple )` sets the item with the passed text as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This fires the onClick event

-`clickByValue( value, multiple )` sets the item with the passed value as selected.
++ `clickByValue( value, multiple )` sets the item with the passed value as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This fires the onClick event

-`deselectAll()` deselects all data
++ `deselectAll()` deselects all data

-`destroy()` removes event listeners, then flounder
++ `destroy()` removes event listeners, then flounder

-`disable( bool )` disables or reenables flounder
++ `disable( bool )` disables or reenables flounder

-`disableByIndex( index )` disables a flounder option by index
++ `disableByIndex( index )` disables a flounder option by index

-`disableByText( text )` disables a flounder option by text
++ `disableByText( text )` disables a flounder option by text

-`disableByValue( value )` disables a flounder option by value
++ `disableByValue( value )` disables a flounder option by value

-`enableByIndex( index )` enables a flounder option by index
++ `enableByIndex( index )` enables a flounder option by index

-`enableByText( text )` enables a flounder option by text
++ `enableByText( text )` enables a flounder option by text

-`enableByValue( value )` enables a flounder option by value
++ `enableByValue( value )` enables a flounder option by value

-`getData( [ num ] )` returns the option element and the div element at a specified index as an object `{ option : option element, div : div element }`.
++ `getData( [ num ] )` returns the option element and the div element at a specified index as an object `{ option : option element, div : div element }`.
 If no number is given, it will return all data.

-`getSelected()` returns the currently selected option tags in an array
++ `getSelected()` returns the currently selected option tags in an array

-`getSelectedValues()` returns the currently selected values in an array
++ `getSelectedValues()` returns the currently selected values in an array

-`loadDataFromUrl( url, callback )` loads data from a remote address and returns it to a passed callback.
++ `loadDataFromUrl( url, callback )` loads data from a remote address and returns it to a passed callback.

-`props` the props set in the initial constructor
++ `props` the props set in the initial constructor

-`rebuild( data )` completely rebuilds the select boxes with new or altered data
++ `rebuild( data )` completely rebuilds the select boxes with new or altered data

-`reconfigure( props )` rebuilds the flounder object with new options
++ `reconfigure( props )` rebuilds the flounder object with new options

-`refs` contains references to all flounder elements
++ `refs` contains references to all flounder elements

-`setByIndex( index, multiple )` sets the item with the passed index as selected.
++ `setByIndex( index, multiple )` sets the item with the passed index as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This does not fire the onClick event

-`setByText( text, multiple )` sets the item with the passed text as selected.
+`+ setByText( text, multiple )` sets the item with the passed text as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This does not fire the onClick event

-`setByValue( value, multiple )` sets the item with the passed value as selected.
++ `setByValue( value, multiple )` sets the item with the passed value as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
 This does not fire the onClick event

 Contributing